Neal McDonough: Career

 In 2015, McDonough was cast as DC Comics villain Damien Darhk on the fourth season of Arrow.

 In 2021, he was cast as President Dwight D. Eisenhower on the tenth season of American Horror Story, titled Double Feature.
 He is a main cast member for the second part of the season.
-The same year, he also portrayed the character Dr. William Birkin, the lead villain of the popular video game Resident Evil 2, in a live-action film adaptation of the first two Resident Evil games, entitled Resident Evil: Welcome to Raccoon City.
+The same year, he also portrayed the character Dr. William Birkin in a live-action film adaptation of the first two Resident Evil games, entitled Resident Evil: Welcome to Raccoon City.
 He also played a small role as a side villain Anders in The 100.

 In 2022, McDonough was a guest artist and narrator for the 2022 annual Tabernacle Choir Christmas Program.

 Throughout his career, McDonough has enjoyed recognition for his various character roles in both film and television, as well as for his voice work in animation and video games.
 As a result of these accolades, he is especially considered one of the best "bad guy character actors" in the industry.

 Personal life

 McDonough is a devout Catholic.
 In 2003, McDonough married Ruvé Robertson, a South African model whom he met in the United Kingdom while filming Band of Brothers.
 They have five children.

 McDonough has stated that he refuses to perform sex scenes and kiss female co-stars because of his faith and respect for his wife.
-He said he was fired from the TV series Scoundrels for his refusal to perform sex scenes.
+In 2010, he was written out of a million-dollar role in the TV series Scoundrels for his refusal to perform sex scenes.

 McDonough is a Republican, and revealed his political beliefs during his eulogy at Buck Compton's funeral.